 - Heat a heavy, large skillet on medium high heat.

-- Add pork chops to pan and brown, about 4 minutes per side.
+- Add pork chops to pan and brown, flipping after 4 minutes.
+Cook about 4 minutes per side, 8 minutes total.

 - When pork chops are well browned and firm to the touch, they are cooked.

-- Pork is done when most pink is gone, and internal temperature reaches 145 degrees farenheit.
+- Pork is done when most pink is gone, and internal temperature reaches 145 degrees Fahrenheit.

 - Let rest at least 5 minutes before serving.

 Nutrition InformationYield 8 Serving Size 1 pork chop

 Amount Per Serving Calories 264Total Fat 21gSaturated Fat 6gTrans Fat 0gUnsaturated Fat 12gCholesterol 132mgSodium 589mgCarbohydrates 1gFiber 0gSugar 0gProtein 40g